• Skip to primary navigation

 Natalie

-This lime cake with lime frosting is a layered moist lime cake filled with homemade lime curd.
-It is topped with honey lime cream cheese frosting and decorated with drizzled lime curd and fresh lime slices.
+This key lime pie cake recipe is a layered moist lime cake filled with homemade lime curd.
+It is topped with the most delicious honey lime cream cheese frosting.

 Print Recipe Pin Recipe